-Students should refer to the Admissions section of this catalog for information about advanced placement, CLEP credit, CLEP subject examinations, junior college credit and transfer credit (the College of Communication and Information Sciences has final authority in decisions concerning the possible application of junior college credit and other college credit toward a student’s degree requirements).
-Information about academic bankruptcy, application for degree, class-hour load restrictions, concurrent enrollment, core curriculum requirements, drop/add, the pass/fail option and second bachelor’s degrees can be found in the Academic Regulations section of this catalog.
+Students should refer to the Admissions section of this catalog for information about advanced placement, CLEP credit, CLEP subject examinations, junior college credit and transfer credit (the College of Communication & Information Sciences has final authority in decisions concerning the possible application of junior college credit and other college credit toward a student’s degree requirements).
+Information about academic bankruptcy, application for degree, class-hour load restrictions, concurrent enrollment, core curriculum requirements, drop/add, the pass/fail option, and second bachelor’s degrees can be found in the Academic Regulations section of this catalog.

 In order to earn the bachelor of arts in communication degree, students must satisfy the following requirements:

 Hours and Grade Point Average

-All students with an undergraduate major in the College of Communication and Information Sciences must complete a minimum of 120 credit hours.
+All students with an undergraduate major in the College of Communication & Information Sciences must complete a minimum of 120 credit hours.
 Of the total number of hours required for each major, up to 16 may be earned in military science.
 The total hours for graduation must include the coursework specified in this catalog under the heading for the appropriate major department.

 To be eligible for graduation, all students must have an overall and University of Alabama grade point average of 2.0 or higher and a grade point average of 2.0 or higher in the major and in the minor.

 Grade Requirements for Courses in the Major

-A student must have grades of C- or higher in all required and elective courses counted toward an undergraduate major requirements in the College of Communication and Information Sciences.
+A student must have grades of C- or higher in all required and elective courses counted toward an undergraduate major requirements in the College of Communication & Information Sciences.
 In addition, grades of C- or higher must be earned in all required ancillary courses, including those established as prerequisites for courses in the major as well as those required directly in the major.

-Students should always check with their major department or Tisch Student Services for specific policies pertaining to a particular department or program.
+Students should always check with their major department or Tisch Student Services & External Relations for specific policies pertaining to a particular department or program.

 Residence in the College and in the Major and Minor